fabiobosisio/am/README.md

-# RWAM: Command line reader and editor for JSON-Automerge files
+# AMRW: Command line reader and editor for JSON-Automerge files

-RWAM is a command line reader and editor for JSON-Automerge files
+AMRW is a command line reader and editor for JSON-Automerge files

 - [Commands](docs/cmds.md): list of all available commands